1849 The North American Saengerbund is organized in Cincinnati.

 standing-room-only concert on Saturday, November 28th.

-2010 The Music Hall Revitalization Committee is formed with Cincinnati business entrepreneur
+Music Hall Revitalization Committee is formed with Cincinnati business entrepreneur

 Jack Rouse at the